UltraMessaging/um_kb/kb/java-versions.md

 ## UM Applications

-For UM applications, the minimum Java version is 8.
+For Java-based UM applications, the minimum Java version is 8.

 For Java 9 and above,
 supply the Java command-line option "`--add-opens java.base/java.nio=ALL-UNNAMED`".